 On completion of Year 10, students will have the opportunity to select an English course based on their career pathway and in line with their level of achievement.
+Students who are yet to achieve Category 2 in OLNA for Reading and/or Writing are strongly encouraged to study Foundation English in Year 11.
 Students who intend to seek employment or Vocational and Training opportunities are advised to study General English in Year 11.
-Students considering university entrance are required to study ATAR English and to qualify for entrance into this course, they need to be achieving A and B grades in English in Year 10.
+Students considering university entrance are required to study ATAR English and to qualify for entrance into this course, they need to achieve A and B grades in English in Year 10.
 It is essential that students perform strongly in the Reading and Writing modes throughout Year 10, if they are to have a realistic chance of succeeding in the ATAR pathway.